grechjoseph/melita-backend-task/README.md

 2. Retrieving a Customer object by its ID.

 <h3>API Documentation</h3>
-- Swagger API Documentation is available <a href='http://localhost:8080/swagger-ui.html'>here</a>.
+- Swagger API Documentation is available at <a href='http://localhost:8080/swagger-ui.html'>http://localhost:8080/swagger-ui.html</a>.

 <h3>Some Technologies Used</h3>
 <ul>